• Ingredient Transparency

 ExcipientCarrierPowdersCapsules

 Low-calorie sugar alcohol used to sweeten and structure lozenges and chewables.
-May cause GI upset in excess.
+May cause gastrointestinal upset in excess.

 ExcipientSweetenerLozengesTablets